-On February 13, 2018, we initiated payment of quarterly cash dividends on our common stock payable beginning with the first quarter of 2018.
-The decision to pay any future base and variable dividends, however, is solely within the discretion of, and subject to approval by, our board of directors.
+The decision to pay any future base and variable dividends is solely within the discretion of, and subject to approval by, our board of directors.
 Our board of directors' determination with respect to any such dividends, including the record date, the payment date and the actual amount of the dividend, will depend upon our profitability and financial condition, contractual restrictions, restrictions imposed by applicable law and other factors that the board deems relevant at the time of such determination.
 Based on its evaluation of these factors, the board of directors may determine not to declare a dividend, whether base or variable, or declare dividends at rates that are less than currently anticipated, either of which could reduce returns to our stockholders.

-In September 2021, our board of directors approved a stock repurchase program to acquire up to \$2.0 billion of our outstanding common stock, and on July 28, 2022, approved an increase in the repurchase program to \$4.0 billion.
+In September 2021, our board of directors approved a stock repurchase program to \$2.0 billion of our outstanding common stock, and on July 28, 2022, approved an increase in the repurchase program to \$4.0 billion.
 We may be limited in our ability to repurchase shares of our common stock by various governmental laws, rules and regulations which prevent us from purchasing our common stock during periods when we are in possession of material non-public information.
-Through December 31, 2022, approximately \$1.5 billion has been repurchased through the repurchase program.
+Through December 31, 2023, approximately \$2.4 billion has been repurchased through the repurchase program.
 Even though this program is in place, we may not repurchase any shares through the program and any such repurchases are completely within the discretion of our board of directors.
 In addition, the stock repurchase program has no time limit and may be suspended, modified, or discontinued by the board of directors at any time.
 Any elimination of, or reduction in, the Company's base or variable dividend or common stock repurchase program could adversely affect the total return of an investment in and have a material adverse effect on the market price of our common stock.

-In June 2022, our board of directors approved an increase to our return of capital commitment to at least 75% of free cash flow to be distributed quarterly to our stockholders in the primary form of a base dividend with additional return of capital expected to be in the form of a variable dividend and through our stock repurchase program.
-The amount of cash available to return to our stockholders, if any, can vary significantly from quarter to quarter for a number of reasons, including, commodity prices, liquidity, debt levels, capital resources and other factors.
+Beginning in the first quarter of 2024, our board of directors approved a reduction to our return of capital commitment to at least 50% from 75% of free cash flow to be distributed quarterly to our stockholders in the primary form of a base dividend with additional return of capital expected to be in the form of a variable dividend and through our stock repurchase program.
+The amount of cash available to return to our stockholders, if any, can vary significantly from quarter to quarter for a number of reasons, including commodity prices, liquidity, debt levels, capital resources and other factors.
 The price of our common stock may deteriorate if we are unable to meet investor expectations with respect to the timing and amount of our return of capital commitment to our stockholders, and such deterioration may be material.